scape76/st/README.md

 ## Features

 - Create and manage courses
-- Create and track assignments of different types (homework, project, exam)
+- Create and track assignments of different types (lab, project, exam)
 - Set deadlines for assignments
 - Configure notifications for upcoming deadlines
 - View detailed information about courses and assignments